mactavishz/persistent-binary-search-tree/README.md

 Partial Persistence is a weaker form of persistence.
 It allows us to access the older version of the data structure but not to modify it. **You can only update the data structure based on the most recent version.**

-The partial persistent binary search tree is implemented in the `lib.pp_fatnode_bst` and the `lib.pp_path_copying_bst` module.
+The partial persistent binary search tree is implemented in the `lib.pp_fatnode_bst` and the `lib.pp_node_copying_bst` module.
 Those are two different implementations but provide the same interfaces.

 #### Using Fat Node Implementation